sinamajidian/Hap10/README.md

-The goal is to reconstruct accurate and long haplotype from polyploid genome using linked reads (10x genomics reads).
+The goal is to reconstruct accurate and long haplotypes polyploid genome using linked reads.

-# Workflow of Hap10
+## Workflow of Hap10

 Step 0.
 Preparation procedure